Related Rates: Connecting Changing Quantities with Derivatives

 We write it as \(\frac{dy}{dx}\) or \(f'(x)\).

-For example, if \(y = x^2\), then \(\frac{dy}{dx} = 2x\), which tells you that at \(x = 3\), the function is changing at a rate of \(6\) units of \(y\) per unit of \(x\).
+For example, if \(y = x^2\), then \(\frac{dy}{dx} = 2x\), which indicates that at \(x = 3\), the function is changing at a rate of \(6\) units of \(y\) per unit of \(x\).

-The chain rule lets you take the derivative of a composition of functions.
+The chain rule provides the derivative of a composition of functions.
 If \(y\) depends on \(u\), and \(u\) depends on \(x\), then:

 \[\frac{dy}{dx} = \frac{dy}{du} \cdot \frac{du}{dx}\]

-In related rates, everything changes with respect to time \(t\).
-So if \(C^2 = A^2 + B^2\), and both \(A\) and \(B\) change over time, you differentiate both sides with respect to \(t\), using the chain rule on each term.
+In related rates, all quantities change with respect to time \(t\).
+If \(C^2 = A^2 + B^2\) and both \(A\) and \(B\) change over time, one differentiates both sides with respect to \(t\), applying the chain rule to each term.

 For any right triangle with legs \(a\) and \(b\) and hypotenuse \(c\):